-A key agreement algorithm takes two inputs: a private key private\key a public key peer\key.
-The result of this function is passed as input to a key derivation.
+A key agreement algorithm takes two inputs: a private key private\key, and a public key peer\key.
+The result of this function is passed as input to the key derivation operation.
 The output of this key derivation can be extracted by reading from the resulting operation to produce keys and other cryptographic material.

 If this function returns an error status, the operation enters an error state and must be aborted by calling psa\key\derivation\abort().
+10.9.4 Support macros